-The Headteacher or a senior member of staff will consult with the School's Designated Safeguarding Lead (DSL), and Authority's Child Protection Officer.
+The Headteacher or a senior member of staff will consult with the School's Safeguarding Co-ordinator, and Authority's Child Protection Officer.

 If there are no grounds for continuing with either of these procedures the complaint will be dealt with through the Governing Body's normal Complaints Procedure.